AlexT01010100/Jaclyns-Threading-Website/DOCKER-README.md

-# Jaclyn's Threading Salon - Docker & PostgreSQL Setup
+# Jaclyn's Beauty - Docker & PostgreSQL Setup

 This guide explains how to run the application using Docker with PostgreSQL instead of Firebase.